Parity Pipeline

 Bio

-Xinyan Yu is an Emmy-winning journalist and filmmaker with nearly 15 years of experience crafting intimate, character-driven films across continents.
-From factory floors in rural Ethiopia to wildfire zones in Hawaii, she specializes in vérité and investigative storytelling that combines cinematic intimacy with journalistic rigor through a deeply human lens.
-A former BBC producer turned independent filmmaker, Xinyan has directed, produced, and shot documentaries for PBS Frontline, NOVA, American Masters, BBC News, and NHK.
-She is a New America National Fellow, a Firelight Media Doc Lab Fellow, and a Yaddo alum.
+Xinyan Yu is an Emmy-winning filmmaker with nearly 15 years of experience crafting intimate, character-driven films across continents.
+From factory floors in rural Ethiopia to wildfire zones in Hawaii, she specializes in vérité and investigative storytelling that blends cinematic intimacy with journalistic rigor through a deeply human lens.
+A former BBC producer and now an independent filmmaker, Xinyan has directed and produced work for major broadcasters including PBS, BBC, Channel News Asia and NHK.
+Her feature debut, Made in Ethiopia, won a Special Jury Mention at the 2024 Tribeca Festival and went on to tour more than 50 international festivals with support from the Ford Foundation, IDA, and the Danish Film Institute.
+She also directed Maui’s Deadly Firestorm for PBS Frontline, winner of an Emmy and the Scripps Howard Journalism Award for excellence in climate and community reporting.
+Her latest documentary short Cindy Tran: From Here to Here for PBS American Masters premiered at DOCNYC in November 2025.
+Xinyan is a New America National Fellow, a Firelight Media Doc Lab fellow, a Brown Girls Doc Mafia Sustainable Artist fellow and a Yaddo Residency alum.

 Screening History